dbt-labs/dbt-project-evaluator/README.md

 Specifically, this models measures:
 1. `test_coverage_pct`: the percentage of your models that have minimum 1 test applied.
 2. `test_to_model_ratio`: the ratio of the number of tests in your dbt project to the number of models in your dbt project
-3. `marts_test_coverage_pct`: the percentage of your marts models that have minimum 1 test applied.
+3. `< model_type >_test_coverage_pct`: the percentage of each of your model types that have minimum 1 test applied.

 This model will raise a `warn` error on a `dbt build` or `dbt test` if the `test_coverage_pct` is less than 100%.
 You can set your own threshold by overriding the `test_coverage_target` variable.
+You can adjust your own model types by overriding the `model_types` variable.
 [See overriding variables section.](#overriding-variables)

 #### Reason to Flag
 We recommend that every model in your dbt project has tests applied to ensure the accuracy of your data transformations.